 S.RIDE – Easy to use, decent coverage

-These apps often offer more availability and better integration with Japanese taxis than Uber.
+These often have better availability and integration with Japan’s taxi network than Uber.

-Many taxi drivers speak little or no English.
-Having your destination written in Japanese (or showing a map on your phone) helps.
-Apps like Google Translate or even the taxi apps themselves often have built-in translation tools.
+Many taxi drivers speak little to no English.
+Showing your destination on a map helps a lot.
+Most taxi apps and tools like Google Translate also have built-in translation features.

 FAQ